danielronalds/projman/README.md

-  new       Create a new project local     Open a project currently on your machine remote    Open a project from github active    Open an existing session health    Verify required dependencies are installed help      Show this menu
+  new       Create a new project local     Open a project currently on your machine remote    Open a project from github clone     Clone any git URL into a project dir active    Open an existing session health    Verify required dependencies are installed help      Show this menu